Call for Proposals

 Proposals for macromolecular crystallography (MX) are reviewed by at least two members of the PRC for MX.

 For both the MX and the General User Review Tracks, new proposals are reviewed for technical feasibility (by CLS staff) and scientific merit (by external peer reviewers).
 A proposal must receive both a technical and a peer review score between 1 and 4 to be considered for allocation of beamtime.
 The scientific merit score a proposal receives during this process will be used in allocating beamtime for the entire two years the project is active.
 Active projects will not be re-evaluated when subsequent beamtime requests are submitted.

 During the review process, reviewers have an opportunity to request clarifications from the applicant if required.
 Technical reviewers are asked to evaluate the technical feasibility of the proposed experiment, as well as the capability of the research team, based on past publications and experience.
-Scientific reviewers are asked to provide an integer score for the scientific merit of the proposal.
+Scientific reviewers are asked to provide an integer score for the scientific merit of the proposal based on the following rubric.

 Does the proposal describe what is to be studied and the importance of it?
 What hypothesis would be tested?
 How will the results impact the field?
 What is the likelihood of success?